hermanka/RaceTest/README.md

 # RaceTest

+A simple web race example based on [https://blog.tomecek.net/post/test-race-conditions/](https://blog.tomecek.net/post/test-race-conditions/)

+- Download or clone to your web server
-- import SQL file
+- Import SQL file
-- change DB configuration on functions.php
+- Change DB configuration on functions.php
-- make sure rewriteUrl is active on your Apache web server
+- Make sure rewriteUrl is active on your Apache web server

 ### How to test